-The Department participates as one of 901 plans in the defined benefit cash-balance plan administered by TMRS.
+The Department participates as one of 909 plans in the defined benefit cash-balance plan administered by TMRS.
 TMRS is a statewide public retirement plan created by the State and administered in accordance with the Texas Government Code, Title 8, Subtitle G (the "TMRS Act") as an agent multiple-employer retirement system for municipal employees of Texas participating cities.
-The TMRS Act places the general administration and management of TMRS with a six-member, Governor-appointed Board of Trustees (the "Board"); however, TMRS does not receive any funding from the State.
+The TMRS Act places the general administration and management of TMRS with a six-member, Governor-appointed Board of Trustees (the "Board"); however, TMRS is not fiscally dependent on the State.
 TMRS issues a publicly available annual comprehensive financial report that can be obtained at tmrs.com.